xsuite/xfields/examples/beambeam_multibunch/design.md

 workflow.
 Rigid-bunch mode installs the extended BB2D element with one 2D lens per head-on or long-range encounter and allocates its bunch arrays.
 Configuration loads the populations, geometry and design covariances, then returns a `BeamBeamRigidBunchStudy`.
-Filling patterns are applied separately, as in the weak--strong workflow.
+Filling patterns can be supplied during configuration or changed later on the returned study.

 `BeamBeamRigidBunchStudy` remains useful, but should contain only the genuinely stateful rigid-bunch operations: